LamNoem/assignment1-basics/README.md

 # CS336 Spring 2025 Assignment 1: Basics
-Project files in cs336_basics folder
+My files in cs336_basics folder
 ## progress
-Byte-pair encoding (BPE) tokenizer complete Transformer based model complete text generation posssible but the model is not good.
+Byte-pair encoding (BPE) tokenizer complete

+Transformer based model complete

+text generation posssible but the model is not good.

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)